-Description This pen ("kalam") holder is part of the writing set inside of the pen box (Walters 51.78) that is contained in the Ottoman musket (Walters 51.84) which belongs to the so-called "Turkish Hunting Set."
+Description This pen ("kalam") holder is part of the writing set inside of the pen box (Walters 51.78) that is contained in the Ottoman gun (Walters 51.84), which belongs to the so-called "Turkish Hunting Set."
 The piece is studded with rubies and emeralds and has an all-over floral design spiraling from the top to the bottom.
 The pen's reed nib is inserted at one end and the other is capped with a bezel set emerald.

 Examined and cleaned in preparation for exhibition.